 CHCDIS001 Contribute to ongoing skills development using a strengths-based approach

-The total fee charged for this course is $2,500 (includes text books).
+The total fee charged for this course is $1,800.00 (includes learning resources).
 This can be paid in instalments over the duration of the course.

 Recognition of prior learning fee $100 per unit.